 BTW, it took me a couple days to figure out that F10 was how to get into the BIOS.
 I finally got F10 to work by pressing it repeatedly during boot (rather than holding it down).

-Before I started using my new computer, I decided I better buy a bunch of USB keys to use for a Windows recovery disk and Linux distribution ISOs.
+Before I started using my new computer, I decided I better buy a bunch of USB drives to use for a Windows recovery disk and Linux distribution ISOs.
 So I went shopping again.

 This version of Linux Mint is my current first choice for a Linux distribution I might use on my computers.